-The Martin Luther King Jr. Technical High School is a hybrid model part-time and full-time high school which offers career, vocational and technical training in more than 25 occupations for students primarily in grades 11-12.
-KTHS courses provide academic and elective credit, and some courses offer concurrent college credit or credit toward post-secondary training programs such as apprenticeships.
-Each program is guided by an Advisory Council made up of experts from industry and post-secondary education, including apprenticeships and trade organizations.
-All courses at KTHS are delivered through hands-on learning with the latest technology and equipment.
-At KTHS students learn skills that will help them in post-secondary education, in a trade organization training program, or going directly to work.
+The Martin Luther King Jr. Tech High School offers career, vocational and technical training in more than 20 occupations for students primarily in grades 11-12.
+KTHS courses provide academic and elective credit, and some courses offer concurrent college credit through Tech Prep or credit toward post-secondary training programs such as apprenticeships.
+All KTHS courses are guided by an Advisory Board made up of experts from industry and post-secondary education, including apprenticeships and trade organizations.
+Courses at KTHS are delivered through project-based learning with the latest technology and equipment.
+At KTHS, students learn skills that will prepare them for post-secondary education, in a trade organization training program, or direct entry to work.
 Our students tell us that they are better prepared for life after high school because of the skills and knowledge gained through their KTHS classes.